Choline acetyltransferase: Function

-It is often used as an immunohistochemical marker for motor neurons (motoneurons).
+The enzyme is often used as an immunohistochemical marker for motor neurons (motoneurons).

 Mutations

 Mutants of ChAT have been isolated in several species, including C. elegans, Drosophila, and humans.
 Most non-lethal mutants that have a non-wild type phenotype exhibit some activity, but significantly less than wild type.

 In C. elegans, several mutations in ChAT have been traced to the cha-1 gene.
 All mutations result in a significant drop in ChAT activity.
 Percent activity loss can be greater than 98% in some cases.
 Phenotypic effects include slowed growth, decreased size, uncoordinated behavior, and lack of sensitivity toward cholinesterase inhibitors.
 Isolated temperature-sensitive mutants in Drosophila have all been lethal.
 Prior to death, affected flies show a change in behavior, including uncontrolled movements and a change in electroretinogram activity.

 The human gene responsible for encoding ChAT is CHAT.
 Mutations in CHAT have been linked to congenital myasthenic syndrome, a disease which leads to general motor function deficiency and weakness.
 Further symptoms include fatal apnea.
 Out of ten isolated mutants, 1 has been shown to lack activity completely, 8 have been shown to have significantly decreased activity, and 1 has an unknown function.